Adria Media Group

 News and entertainment

-Publishing, news and entertainment in Austria, Croatia and Macedonia
+Publishing, news and entertainment in Croatia and North Macedonia

 Affiliated Interests Founder